-'''

-$ hod

-hanythingondemand version 3.2.0 - Run services within an HPC cluster

-usage: hod <subcommand> [subcommand options]

-Available subcommands (one of these must be specified!):

-batch Submit a job to spawn a cluster on a PBS job controller, run a j\phib script, and

-Remove stale cluster info.

-clean

-Write hod configs to a directory for editing purposes.

-clone

-Connect to a hod cluster.

-Submit a job to spawn a cluster on a PBS job controller

-Destroy an HOD cluster.

-connect

-create

-destroy

-dists List the available distributions

-genconfig Write hod configs to a directory for diagnostic purposes

-help-template Print the values of the configuration templates based on the current machine.

-List submitted/running clusters

-list

-Change the label of an existing job.

-relabel

-'''
+\$ hod hanythingondemand version 3.2.0 - Run services within an HPC cluster usage: hod <subcomm< td="">and&gt; [subcommand options]</subcomm<> and> [subcommand options] Available subcommands (one of these must be specified!): batch Submit a job to spawn a cluster on a PBS job controller, run a ightarrowjob script, and tear down the cluster when it's done clean Remove stale cluster info. clone Write hod configs to a directory for editing purposes. connect Connect to a hod cluster. create Submit a job to spawn a cluster on a PBS job controller destroy Destroy an HOD cluster. dists List the available distributions genconfig Write hod configs to a directory for diagnostic purposes help-template Print the values of the configuration templates based on the $\hookrightarrow$ current machine. list List submitted/running clusters relabel Change the label of an existing job.